bosskabouter/volatalk/README.md

 ### Peer-to-Peer

-Once a Peer found another Peer, no other services are needed for their communication during the existence of their WebRTC session.
+Once a peer found another peer, no other services are needed for their communication during the existence of their WebRTC session.

 In order to find each other and establish these sessions, peers register on a [WebRTC signaling server](https://webrtc.org/).
 A reference implementation of such Peer Server is [PeerJS](https://peerjs.com/).
 It can be installed anywhere and they offer a public [default instance](https://0.peerjs.com/).

 #### Peer ID

-A VolaTALK peer currently registers to a Signaling server with a Base58 encoded public key exponent of the ECDSA SHA-384 JSON WebKey.
+A VolaTALK peer currently registers to a Peer server with a Base58 encoded public key exponent of the ECDSA SHA-384 JSON WebKey.

 Peer IDs are shared between users in 'copy-and-paste' invites.
 The application includes a QR generator and reader to facilitate the exchange of trusted invites.